google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

 You've already learned about the correlation coefficient, *r*, which tells you how strong the relationship between two variables is.
 Slope tells you something different.
 The slope tells you the **magnitude** of that relationship.
-In other words, the correlation helps you answer the question “If variable A changes, *will* variable B change?”, while the slope helps you answer the question “If variable A changes, *by how much* will variable B change?”.
+In other words, the correlation helps you answer the question “If variable A changes, how confident are you that variable B will change?”, while the slope helps you answer the question “If variable A changes, *by how much* will variable B change?”.
 Analyzing slope becomes useful in scatter plots when looking at the line of best fit.

 You can practice this through an example.
 Below is a scatter plot with median SAT Math score as the explanatory variable, and median earnings after graduation